Factory Pictures

 white and blue 1971 model year Super Beetles fresh from paint are transported

-by overhead chain conveyors to the body fitting hall at Volkswagenwerk Emden
+by overhead chain conveyors to the body fitting hall at Volkswagenwerk Emden.

-111/112 followed by Type 113/114 body shells.
-The new 1302 has the crescent-shape
+Type 111/112 followed by Type 113/114 body shells.

-air extractor vents punched through
+The new 1302 has the crescent-shape air extractor vents punched through.

 A